This is part of a year-end photo series spotlighting images of beauty or hope, taken in times of war, crisis and upheaval.

 That's what I was there for, and it was an atypical scene for the rather reserved protesters.
 Any other city in the world with tens of thousands of people, most of them teenagers and young adults, protesting an authoritarian regime and taking over the streets for weeks on end, you might expect to see at least one person drinking a beer, or smoking a joint – not to mention smashing windows, or lighting cars on fire.
 A young woman sitting there with a political statement on her body seemed pretty bold for such a demure crowd.

-The picture's mildly racy nature is legitimized for more serious media due to the word she's written on her leg, and who she is as a protester.
-So it was basically an excuse to have a picture of bare legs for a political story.
 In taking photos for daily news consumption it pays to summarize a situation with clear iconography, be it the umbrellas the Hong Kong protesters used to protect themselves from police pepper spray that ultimately became a symbol people could easily understand, or in this case simply the word democracy; what the protests were about.

 Small paper umbrellas strung up in a display at the site of protests in the Causeway Bay area of Hong Kong